brentahrens1/freela/README.md

 # FREE LA
 **DESCRIPTION -**
 'FREE LA' is a full stack CRUD app built to help fellow Angelinos find free activities in their city.
 I broke it down into the four categories of music, nature, exercise, and art.
+'FREE LA' is also responsive on all mobile devices.

 ![GitHub Logo](https://i.imgur.com/eVFCd51.jpg)
 ![GitHub Logo](https://i.imgur.com/D015biY.png)